 85A.
-A Member moving or seconding the adjournment of the debate on any question shall, whether the adjournment be carried or not, be entitled to speak again on the main question, provided he has not discussed that question in moving or seconding the motion for adjournment.
+A Member moving or seconding the adjournment of the debate on any question shall, whether the adjournment be carried or not, be entitled to speak again on the main question provided he has not discussed that question in moving or seconding the motion for adjournment.

 85B.
-When a motion is made for the ad- Debate on journment of a debate or of the House during for adjournany debate, the debate thereupon shall be con- ment. fined to the matter of such motion.
+When a motion is made for the ad-Debate on journment of a debate or of the House during for any debate, the debate thereupon shall be con-ment.

-When a motion is made that the Chairman Motion for of Committees do report progress or do leave Chairman to report the Chair, the question shall be put forthwith progress or leave without debate, and no Member having moved the Chair. any such motion shall be entitled to move any similar motion during the same debate.
+When a motion is made that the Chairman Motion of Committees do report progress or do leave Chairman to report the Chair, the question shall be put forthwith progress without debate, and no Member having moved the Chair. any such motion shall be entitled to move any similar motion during the same debate.

-86. Any Member may rise to speak "to order," speaking or upon a matter of privilege suddenly arising. "to

-87. No Member shall allude to any debate of Debates the same Session upon a question or Bill not session being then under discussion except, by the in- alluded to. dulgence of the House, for personal explanations.

-88. No Member shall read from a printed news- Reports of paper or book the report of any speech made in of same Parliament during the same Session, unless such not to be report refer to the debate then proceeding.

-89. No Member shall read extracts from news- Extracts referring papers or other documents referring to debates in to debates the House during the same Session.

-90. No Member shall reflect upon any vote of Reflections upon votes the House, except for the purpose of moving that of the House, such vote be rescinded.
+- 86. Any Member may rise to speak "to order," speaking or upon a matter of privilege suddenly arising. order." - 87.
+No Member shall allude to any debate of Debates the same Session upon a question or Bill not Session being then under discussion except, by the in-alluded to. dulgence of the House, for personal explanations. - 88.
+No Member shall read from a printed newspeeches paper or book the report of any speech made in of same Session, unless such not to be report refer to the debate then proceeding. - 89.
+No Member shall read extracts from news-referring papers or other documents referring to debates in to debates not to be the House during the same Session. - 90.
+No Member shall reflect upon any vote of Reflections upon votes the House, except for the purpose of moving that of the such vote be rescinded.

-not to be

-speeches Session read.

-not to be read.